Because Movements Start With Stories.

 SUBSCRIBE TO Anti-Rascism daily.

 These days it’s not enough to be a “good person” “nice guy” or “not a racist”.
 You’ve got to be “anti-racist” for those terms to mean anything more than complacent.
-This incredible free daily email offers actionable tips and information about our world in ways that make you feel empowered, much more aware, and able to recognize stereotypes and biases so you can speak up and learn how to build a more inclusive community.
+This incredible free daily email offers actionable tips and information about our world in ways that make you feel empowered, much more aware, and able to recognize stereotypes and biases so you can speak up and learn how to build a more just society.